Web archiving

 The German National Library's web archive contains archival copies of websites on selected subjects, institutions or events.
-Our reading rooms also provide access to websites in the .DE domain which the Internet Archive archives, filters and makes available as a separate collection.
 The German National Library also contributes to the cooperative website collections of the International Internet Preservation Consortium (IIPC).

 German National Library's web archive